uc-cdis/midrc_dictionary/README.md

-Data Model for the Medical Imaging Resource Data Commons (MIDRC)
+Data Model for the Medical Imaging and Data Resource Center (MIDRC) Data Commons

 # Data Dictionary